Links on SoundGuys may earn us a commission. Learn more.

 Learn more: How to read charts

 Lows, mids, and highs

 The song All that and More (Sailboat) by Rainbow Kitten Surprise opens as Ethan Goodpaster plucks individual notes on the high-E and B strings.
 The plucks from high-E string remain audible, even as the lower notes are plucked from the B string.
 Sam Melo and the band’s vocals begin at 0:22, and it’s easy to identify that the other vocals aside from Melo’s lead.

 The Razer Hammerhead True Wireless Pro sounds much better than its forebearer, the Hammerhead True Wireless.

 The kick drum waits until 1:13 to kick in, but it sounds great with the Razer Hammerhead True Wireless.
-The bass emphasis is barely past the threshold of human hearing (3dB), but the extra oomph is appreciated and avoids any notable auditory masking.
-If I’m to be extremely picky, the bass notes mask the B note’s harmonic resonances as Goodpaster picks the high-E string.
+The bass emphasis, relative to the mids, is barely past the threshold of human hearing (3dB), but the extra oomph is nice and avoids any notable auditory masking.
+If I’m to be extremely picky, the bass notes mask the B note as Goodpaster picks the high-E string.

-Can I use the Razer Hammerhead True Wireless Pro for phone calls?
+Can you use the Razer Hammerhead True Wireless Pro for phone calls?

-You certainly can use the Hammerhead True Wireless Pro to field hands-free calls, but it isn’t your best option.
-Friends informed me that I sounded too loud, and that my voice clipped multiple times throughout our calls, which can get annoying fast.
-The chart above depicts the raw frequency response, which looks great on paper, but it can’t quite capture the amplification issues that run amok during real-world use.
+You certainly can use the Hammerhead True Wireless Pro to field hands-free calls, but friends inform me that I sound too loud, and that my voice clips throughout our calls.
 To hear that, take a listen to our audio sample below.

 Razer Hammerhead True Wireless Pro microphone demo: